Happy Valley Pipeline Phase II

 Workplan and Schedule

 Open trench construction is proposed for the roadway segments of the pipeline.
-Within the EBMUD easement, a combination of construction methods is proposed, including open trench excavation with a small excavator and/or pipe bursting and hand digging.
+Within the EBMUD easement on both sides of Lauterwasser Creek, a combination of construction methods is proposed, including open trench excavation with a small excavator and/or pipe bursting and hand digging.

 Contractors: For bid opportunities on EBMUD projects, see Business Opportunities.